CLICK HERE

 The George Phillips Exhibit Gallery hosts travelling and locally curated in-house exhibits embracing a vast array of topics.

-The George Phillips Exhibit Gallery hosts travelling and locally curated in-house exhibits embracing a vast array of topics.
-It is a perfect legacy for a man who brought the world to our community by inviting us to look closely at our history while dreaming about our collective future.
+The George Phillips Exhibit Gallery hosts a rotating lineup of travelling and locally curated exhibits, usually alternating between history and science every few months.
+It’s a fitting legacy for a man who brought the world to our community, inviting us to look closely at our past while imagining our shared future.

 Current & Upcoming